dmjio/envy/README.md

     (_, Nothing) -> error "Couldn't find PG_URL"
     -- Pretty gross right...
 ```

-What if we could apply Aeson's FromJSON / ToJSON pattern to solve this problem?
+What if we could apply Aeson's FromJSON / ToJSON pattern to provide a cleaner interface?
 Armed with the `GeneralizedNewTypeDeriving` extension we can derive instances of `Var` that will parse to and from an environment.

 ```haskell
 {-# LANGUAGE RecordWildCards            #-}